German-engineering/datasciencecoursera/README.md

-# datasciencecoursera
+# datascience
-This is a repository created to pass the Coursera Datascience Specialization
+This is a repository created to pass the Datascience Specialization

+//rest is history